vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_pientere_tuinen.md

 The sensor works with on a lora network.
 There is no need for a local setup.
 You get an account for an online dashboard to see your data.

-For advanced users, like us, they also provide an api which you can use to integrate it in your own dashboard.
+For advanced users, like us, they also provide an api which you can use to integrate it on your own dashboard.

 <img src="images_pientere_tuinen/pientere_tuinen_dashboard_overview.png" alt="My dashboard overview" width="100%">